qpdf/qpdf/manual/cli.rst

    for additional help.
 Command line arguments can be referenced using :qpdf:ref:`--option`.
 They also appear in an index.

+   STYLE NOTES

    In this text, :samp:`...` and ``...`` are used somewhat interchangeably. :samp: should be used when there is replaceable text enclosed in curly braces.
 Otherwise, either is fine.
 Ideally there should be a stricter editorial convention, but they render the same, so I have not gone to the trouble of making it consistent.

+   USE :qpdf:ref:`--option` to refer to an option whenever it is specified without parameters in any place other than its own help.
+   This creates a link.

+   When referring to command-line options, use the following
+   terminology:

+   argument: any command-line argument whether option or positional
+   option: any argument starting with -- including its parameter, if any
+   flag: the --flag part of the option; only use to disambiguate
+   parameter: the parameter part of the option

+   Example: qpdf in.pdf --object-stream=generalized out.pdf

+   Each word is an argument.
+   The "--object-stream=generalized" option consists of the "--object-stream" flag with the "generalized" parameter.
+It would be okay to talk about "the --object-stream option" in the text if there's no ambiguity.

 .. _using: